AdityaGarg8/git-credential-email/README.md

 ## Usage

 - Once authenticated, the refresh token gets saved in your keyring.
 You can run your helper to confirm the same.
 For example, for **Gmail** run `git credential-gmail`.
 It's output should now show an access token.
-- For **ProtonMail** users instead of a refresh token, a session file is stored in your `$HOME` folder and is encrypted with a random key.
+- For **Proton Mail** users instead of a refresh token, a session file is stored in your `$HOME` folder and is encrypted with a random key.
 That key is stored in your keyring.
 To check if its authenticated, check for presence of `.git-protonmail.pickle` file in your `$HOME` folder.
 Note that this file may be hidden by default on Linux and macOS.

 - Now run: